sarangpm18/sarangpm18/README.md

 - 👋 Hi, I’m Sarang
 - 👀 I’m interested in React JS, Typescript and Javascript
 - 🌱 I’m currently learning Haskel
-- 💞️ I’m looking to collaborate on an application where you can book appointments and token in hospitals acros Kerala.
+- 💞️ I’m looking to collaborate on an application where you can book appointments and token in hospitals across Kerala.
 - 📫 reach me on +919567613086 (Whatsapp)

 <!---